jharwell/sierra/docs/src/getting_started.rst

 ===========================

-If you're looking for the "I just want to try out SIERRA without doing any work" quickstart, see:ref:`ln-trial` .
+If you're looking for the "I just want to try out SIERRA without doing any work" quickstart, see :ref:`ln-trial`.
 Otherwise, the steps to install SIERRA and setup the interface between your ARGoS C++ project and SIERRA are below.

 Installing SIERRA